Agora Tower is a high-rise luxury residential building in the Xinyi District of Taipei, Taiwan.

 The residential tower is surrounded by a mineral moat to protect the privacy of the residents.
 The ground floor consists of a double-height lobby covered in transparent facades.

-The landscaped basement car park was built on the car park of the pre-existing Agora Garden hotel to minimise excavation and foundation costs.
-A circular light well will allow sunlight and fresh air to reach all the four basement levels, as well as naturally ventilate the connected swimming pools and fitness facilities.
+The landscaped basement car park was built on the car park of the pre-existing Agora Garden Hotel to minimise excavation and foundation costs.
+A circular light well allows sunlight and fresh air to reach all four basement levels, as well as naturally ventilating the connected swimming pools and fitness facilities.

-Identical linear crystalline façades cover all levels of the tower.
-These multilayer glasses or double-layer façades are integrated with blinds to protect the apartments from solar radiation in summer and reduce thermal loss during winters.
+Identical linear crystalline facades cover all levels of the tower.
+These multilayer glasses or double-layer facades are integrated with blinds to protect the apartments from solar radiation in summer and reduce thermal loss during winter.

-The successive floors are twisted by 4.5° clockwise and are connected at both ends by two spiralling mega-columns coated in green walls.
-The double helix tower twists 90° in total from base to tip, rendering it a moving geometry that morphs its shape depending on which direction it is being viewed from.
+Successive floors are twisted 4.5° clockwise and connected at both ends by two spiralling mega-columns coated in green walls.
+The double helix tower twists 90° in total from base to tip, rendering it a moving geometry that appears to morph in shape depending from which direction it is viewed.
 Its north-south elevation gives it a reverse pyramid shape, while its east-west elevation is shaped like a rhomboidal pyramid.

 The levels are structurally supported by the Vierendeel truss system behind the glass facades, which consist of a set of beams for every two floors.
 Along with a suspended structural system, this transfers all the weight through the beams to the central core and down to the foundation.